 A political group that stands for a defined set of policies and puts candidates forward in elections.

-A vote cast by members of Parliament individually.
+A vote cast by members individually.
 Personal votes are used for conscience issues or where party votes are too close to give a definite result.

-A document presented to the House, signed by one person or a number of people, requesting that a certain course of action be taken (or not be taken).
+A document presented to the House, signed by one or more people, requesting that a certain course of action is taken, or not taken.

 point of order

-A question about whether the proceedings of the House or a committee are within the Standing Orders.
+A question about whether the proceedings of the House or a committee comply with Standing Orders.

-The Speaker, Chairperson of the committee of the whole House, or another member acting in their place being the person who controls the debate in the Chamber.
+The person who controls the debate in the Chamber or the running of select committee meetings.
+The Speaker, Chairperson of the committee of the whole House, or another member acting in their place are the presiding officers in the Chamber.
 The chairperson is the presiding officer for select committee meetings.

-The leader of the Government, who is usually the leader of the party with the most members of Parliament.
+The leader of the Government.
+The Prime Minister is usually the leader of the political party with the most members in the House.

-An official declaration of Sovereign or Governor-General, for example, when summoning Parliament to meet for the first time following a general election.
+An official declaration of the Sovereign or Governor-General.
+For example, when summoning Parliament to meet for the first time following a general election.

 The ending of a session of Parliament by proclamation without triggering a general election.
-Permits a new session to occur within the same term of Parliament, starting with a further State Opening.
-(Compare with dissolution.)
+Prorogation permits a new session to occur within the same term of Parliament, starting with another State Opening.
+(Compare with dissolution)

 questions for written answer